bugzilla/bugzilla/docs/en/rst/using/preferences.rst

 Once logged in, you can customize various aspects of Bugzilla via the "Preferences" link in the page footer.
-The preferences are split into a number of tabs:
+The preferences are split into a number of tabs, detailed in the sections below.

 .. _generalpreferences: